jceresearch/pydit/README.md

 ```

-The logger feature is used extensively by default, aiming to generate a human readable audit log to be included in workpapers that will satisfy QA.
+The logger feature is used extensively by default, aiming to generate a human readable audit log to be included in workpapers.

 The functions perform common transformations and checks on data -typically
 a pandas DataFrame or Series object- such as checking for blanks, or adding